The Best Intel CPUs (2023 Reviews)

 Which Intel CPU Should You get?

-So, out of these 5 diverse CPUs on this list, ranging from $100 and up to ~$600, which is the one that should end up in your PC build?
+So, out of these 5 varied CPUs on this list, ranging from $100 and up to ~$600, which is the one that should end up in your PC build?

-If you’re looking for a no-compromise and good-value CPU, the i5-13600K is the one that makes sense.
+If you’re looking for a no-compromise and cost-effective CPU, the i5-13600K is the one that makes sense.
 For $330 (sometimes less), you get performance for gaming and productivity work.

-If you’re on a tighter budget and want a gaming-only Intel CPU, the i5-12400/F is the go-to option since it cost around $180 (less for the F variant).
-To cut down on CPU costs even further, the $120 i3 is also a good option.
+If you’re on a tighter budget and want a gaming-only Intel CPU, the i5-12400/F is the favored option since it cost around $180 (less for the F variant).
+To cut down on CPU costs even further, the $120 i3 is also a reasonable option.

-However, for high-end Intel performance, the i7-13700K is king.
+However, for premium Intel performance, the i7-13700K is unrivaled.
 At $420, it offers performance in gaming that is comparable to the i9-13900K and it keeps up in productivity too.

 However, if you desire the top tier and have the resources, the i9-13900K is the sensible choice.